SrMessiETH/GORPVP/README.md

 - **Wallet integration** with Phantom, Solflare, and Backpack via Solana Wallet Adapter.
 - **Cyberpunk-themed UI** with a responsive, immersive design.

 Each round lasts 300 seconds, with a 30-second betting cutoff.
-Players can bet between 0.01 and 100 $GOR per transaction, with a maximum of 100 $GOR per wallet per round.
+Players can bet between 0.01 and 100 $GOR per transaction.

 ## Gorbagana Integration